evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 tags: science
 ---

-In this article I want to show how to use logistic function to model the spread of an infectious disease.
+In this article I want to discuss the logistic function that can be used to describe the spread of an infectious disease.

 ## How infection spreads?